ewanritchie85/wordwheel-solver/README.md

 ## Features

 - Finds all possible words from a given set of 8 outer letters and one central letter
-- Uses the EWOL word list, but can be adapted to use others
+- Uses the EWOL word list (./data/word_list.txt), but can be adapted to use others
 - Command-line interface

 ## Installation